gboncoffee/gboncoffee.github.io/_gabs/posts/zen.md

 17- If a piece of technology can not be held accountable, it's failure is a human error.

-18- When a piece of technology may be held accountable, it should became a citizen of Our Civilization.
+18- When a piece of technology may be held accountable, it should become a citizen of Our Civilization.

 19- Although you may not like that if you're religious enough.